dmonty2/audacity-pemf/README.md

 Parts:
  - Deguasser coil from old CRT Monitor/TV.
 Make sure you discharge the capacitor before working on the TV.
  - Amplifier - home stereo/receiver.
- - Microphone is used to record magnetic field (wave-form & intensity). i.e. Find a frequency that generates optimal magnetic pulse with the given equipment.
+ - Microphone is used to record magnetic induction field (wave-form & intensity). i.e. Find a frequency that generates optimal magnetic pulse with the given equipment.
  - The Audacity pemf v1 plugin was built to test various frequencies and duty cycle for my amp/magnet.
 Note your magnet/amplifier may have different optimizations.
 Found high-end stereos have allot less distortion and can drive a stronger magnetic field at all frequencies.
 Battery powered amplifiers do not drive the magnet very well.
  - Use Audacity to generate a pulse, and play it back while recording the result on another track in audacity.
 This will show you the quality/intensity of the pulse.
 I was aiming for High (+)pulse one direction with least amount (-)pulse below the line.
 Too much volume or wrong stereo settings will distor the pulse.
  - When recording - make sure Audacity's Preferences=>Recording=>Software Playthrough is unchecked.
  - Once the magnet frequency is optimized then it is pulsed at low frequencies like 12Hz, 4Hz, 8Hz, 20Hz, 2Hz, 1Hz...
  - Finally generate 3-4 sets of frequencies to make a 30 minute session total. e.g. 125Hz@12Hz:10min, 125Hz@4Hz:10min, 125Hz@8Hz:10min = 30min.

+ See wiki for more info https://github.com/dmonty2/audacity-pemf/wiki